ColOfAbRiX/the-road-to-fp/03_pure_functions.md

 Pure functions **do** no real world work.

 Yes, this is the catch, pure functions are difficult to work with and make our lives as developers more unpredictable but we need them.
-Over the years a scientists and programmers all around the world have developed (and are still actively working on) a lot of techniques and tools to have side effects that we can control and deal with.
+Over the years scientists and programmers all around the world have developed (and are still actively working on) a lot of techniques and tools to have side effects that we can control and deal with.

 I would like to say that functional programming is also about the tools and techniques to work with